FLASH SALES: discover new special offers every week!

 Centranthus ruber

 This is the typical species.
-It thrives in gravel as well as in clay.
-It is ideal for colonising walls and arid areas of the garden.
+It thrives in both gravel and clay.
+It is ideal for colonising walls and dry areas of the garden.

 • Flowering time June to September